 If having the majority of potential customers with a neutral (and some positive) view towards your brand isn’t enough, and you really want to raise your brand awareness while simultaneously changing the negative perception some buyers may have of your brand, then there’s good news for you.
 The majority of those consumers that actually have a negative perception of your brand are willing to purchase from you again in the future, despite their previous experience.

 Don’t believe us?
 Remember when Chipotle exposed everyone to E.coli?
 Shortly after, the brand released a short video called “A Love Story” to remind everyone of their fresh ingredients.
 Later, it launched a loyalty program and the “For Real” campaign once again emphasizing Chipotle’s real, easy-to-recognize ingredients.
-While the company saw a stock drop for the first three years after the E.coli outbreak, it is back and doing better than ever—and even being praised for its interesting use of the metaverse.
+While the company saw a stock drop for the first three years after the E.coli outbreak, it is back and doing better than ever.

 This is why strategic PR and marketing—with a focus on brand awareness—are such critical components of B2B brand success.
 The more positive and engaging interactions a prospect has with your brand, the more likely the good will outweigh the bad, and they’ll give you another shot.
 It’s simple math.
 It may take time to overcome a negative perception, but eventually, the positive interactions will outweigh the negative.